ICGC-TCGA-PanCancer/workflow-decider/README.md

 ## Generating INI Files in Bulk

-These are instructions given to UCSC but you can adapt them to your environment in order to bulk create workflow ini files without having to schedule workflows directly.
+*NOTE:* These are instructions given to UCSC but you can adapt them to your environment in order to bulk create workflow ini files without having to schedule workflows directly.
+Specifically, look at modifying `conf/sites/decider.*.ini` and `conf/ini/sites/workflow-1.0.5.*.ini` for your site.
+I created templates for BSC, UCSC, and Tokyo already, modify these as needed.

 On your launcher host (or an Ubuntu 12.04 box):

     git clone https://github.com/ICGC-TCGA-PanCancer/workflow-decider.git
-    git checkout tags/1.1.2
+    git checkout develop

 Make sure you have ansible installed then do this to install dependencies: